thehamzarocks/brainylog/README.md

 You didn't master your mind in a few days.
 But you could get started the day you were born. **BrainyLog** works the same way, only faster.

 BrainyLog commands run on the command line in your favorite Windows, Linux, or MacOS terminal:
+Before you can run any commands though, create an empty log.bl file in your current directory. **BrainyLog** will warn if this file does not exist in the current directory.
+This file is used to store all your logs, so be careful with it!

 Add information:
 > $ brainylog a l The small bananas are my favorite.